MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-controller-services-office-365-proplus.md

 The following information shows administrators what controls are available for services in Office 365 ProPlus in which Microsoft acts as data controller.<sup>1<sup/>

 > [!NOTE]
-> - For more information about these services, how the data is collected and processed, and the controls available to your users, see [Controller services in Office 365](https://support.officeppe.com/article/92c234f1-dc91-4dc1-925d-6c90fc3816d8).  **STAGING LINK**
+> - For more information about these services, how the data is collected and processed, and the controls available to your users, see [Controller services in Office 365](https://support.office.com/article/92c234f1-dc91-4dc1-925d-6c90fc3816d8).
 > - Unless otherwise noted, the listed connected services are subject to the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement/).
 > - Users access these services through Office applications, such as Excel or PowerPoint.
 > - Some of these services may be available in other versions of Office, such as Office Professional Plus 2016.